 Asian Studies: Korea Studies

-Communicate in Korean at the "intermediate" level according to ACTFL proficiency guidelines-i.e. "handle successfully a variety of uncomplicated communicative tasks in straightforward social situations . . . limited to those predictable and concrete exchanges necessary for survival."
+A graduate can communicate in Korean at the "intermediate" level according to ACTFL proficiency guidelines-i.e. "handle successfully a variety of uncomplicated communicative tasks in straightforward social situations . . . limited to those predictable and concrete exchanges necessary for survival."
 Comprehend "simple, sentence-length speech . . . in a variety of basic personal and social contexts."
 Read "short, non-complex texts that convey basic information and deal with basic personal and social topics."

 Research Philosophies and Methodologies